 | Watauga events | /feed.xml?county=Watauga&kind=event |

-The filters are the same ones on the front page: kind
+The main-feed filters are the same ones on the front page: kind

 (event, news, alert, safety), county (Watauga, Ashe, Avery),